andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/04-showtime.md

 {% endfor %}
 {% for i, j in range(1, 9)|zip(range(1, 9)) %}
   {% set color = 'black' %}
-	{% if i in (3, 4, 5) %}
+	{% if i in (3, 4) %}
     {% set j = 'skip' %}
     {% set color = 'red' %}
   {% endif %}
+	{% if i == 5 %}
+    {% set j = 'skip (shit!)' %}
+    {% set color = 'red' %}
+  {% endif %}
   <span style="display:inline-block; width: {{ space*(i+1) }}px;"></span><span style="color: {{ color }}">{{ j }}</span><br>
 {% endfor %}

-Welp it only took till my 3rd pass for my first screw up.
-That set of three skips should have been another single skip - the triple skips shouldn't come until the *next* lap.
-I mean I was bound to mess *something* up, just didn't think it would happen so quickly.
+Welp, it only took till my 3rd pass for my first blunder.
+That set of three skips you see up there in red?
+That should have been another single skip - the triple skips don't come until the *next* lap.
+Well, *shouldn't* come until the next lap if we're being pedantic.
+I know I was bound to mess *something* up, just didn't think it would happen so quickly.
 We'll just say I got it out of the way early.

 Behind the curtain after the pass I look at Cate,